-At Longney we encourage good behaviour by: -
+At Longney we encourage good behaviour by:

-- Making our expectations clear. - Praising the children when they have behaved well or set a good example to others. - Letting parents know how well they are doing. - Awarding stickers, smiley faces, certificates, house points and other classroom-based incentives. - Giving the children responsible and interesting jobs around Academy. - Reminding them of correct behaviour, rights and responsibilities. - Sharing their achievements with the whole Academy and parents in weekly Celebration Collective Worship - Golden Time at the end of each term
+- Making our expectations clear through the SPLAT student project. - Praising the children when they have behaved well or set a good example to others. - Letting parents know how well they are doing. - Awarding stickers, smiley faces, certificates, house points and other classroom-based incentives. - Giving the children responsible and interesting jobs around Academy. - Reminding them of correct behaviour, rights and responsibilities. - Sharing their achievements with the whole Academy and parents in weekly Celebration Collective Worship - Class time rewards e.g. Golden Time, chosen treat